adrn/Python-Columbia/Meeting 1 -- Python Introduction/README.md

     * Strings (``str``) are sequences of characters, and are created with either single or double quotes.
-By default they are ASCII strings, but by placing a ``U`` in front of the quotes when declaring a variable you can make it a Unicode (UTF-8) string.
+By default they are ASCII strings, but by placing a ``U`` in front of the quotes when declaring a variable you can make it a Unicode (UTF-8) string, but you must declare the coding of the file to be Unicode by placing this at the very top of your script:
+        # coding: utf-8

     * Lists (``list``) are ordered, mutable sequences or collections of objects.
 Lists can contain multiple object types, and can be iterated over.
 Lists are mutable, meaning they can be modified in place.